OpenEye is about Community, Creativity, Dharma and Shared Inquiry

 Our intention is to offer a space where creativity and community can come together around mindfulness practices and meditations—to cultivate the opportunity to investigate with focused curiosity the Dharma and share the experiences of day-to-day practice and meditation with a joyful creative heart.

 Meditation gatherings are offered freely.
 Donations support the teachers and rent for our meditation space.

-Tarané’s practice includes sitting and studying in the traditions of Zen, Theravda and Tibetan Buddhism.
+Tarané’s practice includes sitting and studying in the traditions of Zen, Theravda, Tibetan Buddhism as well as Advita Vendanta.
 Currently she is particularly interested in the growing movement toward a secular Buddhism and the evolution of Buddhism as it is folded into our Western culture.